Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 For example, you can head south to Chestoa View Overlook (MP 320) and the Crabtree Falls trailhead (MP 339).

 Or you can head north toward Grandfather Mountain Overlook (MP 306), Beacon Heights (305), and the epic Linn Cove Viaduct (MP 304).
-A junction with US-221 will take you either to Blowing Rock or to Linville, with the Grandfather Mountain attraction in between!
+A junction with US-221 will take you to Blowing Rock or Linville, with the Grandfather Mountain attraction in between!

 Read More: North Carolina Road Trips